 Submission of manuscripts

 Authors must submit their manuscripts written in English as MS-World file attachments via e-mail to Editorial Assistant firstname.lastname@example.org including tables and figures.
 Graphic elements (tables and figures) shall be submitted in separate pages (files).
 Manuscripts must be prepared strictly in accordance with the detailed instruction for authors.
+Nonconforming manuscripts of the journal requirements (e.g., technical gaps, poor English, improper formed and structured manuscripts, etc.) are returned to the authors for technical revision prior to undergoing peer review.

 For each manuscript the signatures of all authors are needed confirming their consent to publish it and to nominate an author for correspondence.
 They have to be presented by a submission letter signed by the authors.
-The form of the submission letter is available from the website of the journal or through the Editorial Assistant.
+The form of the submission letter is available on the website of the journal or through the Editorial Assistant.
 If by some reason the signature of an author is missing, the journal shall be entitled to skip his/her name as a co-author.
 The corresponding author shall be responsible for informing all co-authors for any possible changes in the text of the paper that might occur at the review and print preparation stage, as well as about the procedure of paper publication.

 Papers shall be registered with date of arrival and date of acceptance for publication.
 If papers sent for corrections are not returned in the editorial office within four weeks, these shall be registered with a new date of arrival.

 Papers shall be reviewed through the system peer-review (double-blind) by anonymous and independent peer reviewers, nominated by the Editor-in-Chief.
 Rejected papers shall not be sent back, but the corresponding author shall be notified in writing not later than two weeks after the decisions had been made.
+The review process lasts approximately 2-4 months.

 Manuscripts submitted to this journal are considered if they have submitted only to it, they have not been published already, nor are they under consideration for publication in press elsewhere.